-Organizer: WG#1771 Jessica Kanellos, VP of Membership
+Organizer: WG#1771 Jessica Kanellos, former VP of Membership.

-Followed by Casino Night!
+The banquet was followed by Casino Night!

 Whirly-Girls Cocktail Social & Silent Auction